Welcome to College Prep

 College is expensive, there’s no doubt about that.
 The cost of a college education is ever increasing and families are understandably growing more and more anxious about how they will pay for it all.
 The average price of a private college is above $50,000 and state school costs are on the rise as well, averaging close to $20,000.
 While we recognize the importance of the price tag in your final decision, I urge you not to consider cost as a primary factor in your college search process just yet.

 The first major step in the Financial Aid process is completing the FAFSA or Free Application for Federal Student Aid.
 At the completion of this form, you will receive a Student Aid Report (SAR) which is a summary of your potential for need-based federal student aid.
 The SAR will include a figure called the Expected Family Contribution (EFC) which is a calculated number indicating what you will be expected to pay towards your student’s college education.
-The gap between your EFC and the total cost of the school can be filled with financial aid such as grants, loans, and work study.
+The gap between your EFC and the total cost of the school can be filled with financial aid such as grants (“free” Money), Loans (borrowed money), and work study (earned money).

 Guidelines: